nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## NETBOX_USERNAME
+## NAPALM_USERNAME

-## NETBOX_PASSWORD
+## NAPALM_PASSWORD

-If provided, NetBox will use these credentials to authenticate against devices when collecting data.
+NetBox will use these credentials when authenticating to remote devices via the NAPALM library.
+Both parameters are optional.

+Note: If SSH public key authentication has been set up for the system account under which NetBox runs, these parameters are not needed.

+---

+## NETBOX_USERNAME (Deprecated)

+## NETBOX_PASSWORD (Deprecated)

+These settings have been deprecated and will be removed in NetBox v2.2.
+Please use `NAPALM_USERNAME` and `NAPALM_PASSWORD` instead.

 ---